un-loop/PollProject/PART3.md

 ### Sorting

 At some point in frontend React code, you are making a call to the database to retrieve a list of technologies.
 You make some call (via axios), and retrieve a responsed from the server, which has a "data" property containing the deserialized data that the server sent in the body of the response.
 That is, axios read the JSON in the body of the response, parsed it, and turned it into javascript objects for your convenience, putting this data onto the "data" property.
-Since the call to the polling app rest API returns an array, axios will supply a javascript array of objects.
+Since the call to the polling app's Rest API returns an array, axios will supply a javascript array of objects.

 This is good luck.
 Javascript has supplied a [sort method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) on the Array prototype that is exactly what we need.
 Take a look at the documentation.
 There are a couple of items of note.
 Firstly, sort() performs an in-place sorting of the array.
 Let's look at the following example:
 ```